woocommerce/woocommerce/readme.txt

 * Tweak - If a refund fails, delete refund post.
 * Tweak - Button for hide the language update message.
 * Tweak - Method for install the translations directly.
+* Tweak - Display of h4 in settings pages.
 * Dev - Added woocommerce_get_settings_ID filters.

 = 2.2.2 - 11/09/2014 =